HIPAA Audits: Preparing for Phase 2 Audits for Covered Entities and Business Associates

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for healthcare counsel on the U.S. Department of Health and Human Services’ Office for Civil Rights (OCR) Phase 2 HIPAA audits, including preparing for OCR audits, conducting self-audits, and minimizing the risks of HIPAA noncompliance.
+This CLE course will provide guidance for healthcare counsel on the U.S. Department of Health and Human Services’ Office for Civil Rights (OCR) Phase 2 HIPAA audits, including preparing for OCR audits, conducting self-audits, and minimizing the risks of HIPAA noncompliance.

 - OCR’s Phase 2 HIPAA audits